Javclamar/Javclamar/README.md

 # 👋 Hi, I'm Javier Clavijo
 I'm a Software Engineering student at the University of Seville, passionate about web development and artificial intelligence.

 🌱 Currently learning Vue.js, Express.js, and TypeScript
-🚀 I'm interested in building full-stack projects and AI solutions.
+🚀 I'm interested in building full-stack projects and ML solutions.

 **Languages and tools:**